-ZSUZSI GARTNER is the author of the acclaimed story collection All the Anxious Girls on Earth, editor of the award-winning Darwin’s Bastards: Astounding Tales from Tomorrow.
+ZSUZSI GARTNERis the author of the acclaimed story collection All the Anxious Girls on Earth, editor of the award-winning Darwin’s Bastards: Astounding Tales from Tomorrow.
 Her second book, Better Living through Plastic Explosives, was a Scotiabank Giller Prize finalist.
-She has won National Magazine Awards for Fiction, most recently in 2016.
-Zsuzsi has taught MFA students at the University of British Columbia, and mentored fiction & non-fiction writers through the Banff Centre’s writing programs.
-She was the inaugural Frank O’Connor International Short Story Fellow in Cork, Ireland for 2016, and is a member of the 2016/2017 Expert Advisory Group on Canadian culture for the Minister of Heritage.
-Zsuzsi created Writers Adventure Camp in 2014 and lives in Vancouver.www.zsuzsigartner.com
+She’s won National Magazine Awards for Fiction, most recently in 2016.
+Zsuzsi has taught MFA students at the University of British Columbia, and mentored fiction & non-fiction writers through the Banff Centre for the Arts.
+She was the inaugural Frank O’Connor International Short Story Fellow for Cork, Ireland for 2016.
+Zsuzsi created Writers Adventure Camp in 2014.
+She lives in Vancouver.www.zsuzsigartner.com

 Photo Credit: Catherine Kirwan